Meysam-shirdel/NLP-Vision-Image-Captioning/README.md

 - Availability: The Flickr8k dataset is freely available for academic and research purposes.
 It can be downloaded from various sources, including the University of Illinois at Urbana-Champaign [(UIUC)](http://hockenmaier.cs.illinois.edu/8k-pictures.html), and [Kaggle](https://www.kaggle.com/datasets/sayanf/flickr8k).

-- Format: The dataset is typically provided in a format that includes the images and a separate file containing the captions and their associated image IDs.
+- Format: The dataset is typically provided in a format that includes the images and several txt files containing the captions and their associated image IDs.
+**Important Caption Files**
+  - Flickr8k.token: All the image ID's and Captions
+  - Flickr_8k.trainImages: Train part
+  - Flickr_8k.devImages: Validation part
+  - Flickr_8k.testImages: Test Part

 ### 4.2.
 Model
 In this subsection, the architecture and specifics of the deep learning model employed for the image captioning task are presented.
 Custom model structure is as follow: